Huttenhower Lab, 2017-Present

 Precisely why or how or even how frequently this happens is not entirely clear.
 One reason it's unclear is that it's difficult to study dynamic processes like this in "the wild" (the fancy term is in situ).
 What you'd really like is a way to bring the community into the lab to manipulate it in vitro, and that's what the cheese ecosystem allows us to do!

-I'm also interested in HGT as a window into what's important in this microbial community.
+I was also interested in HGT as a window into what's important in this microbial community.
 See, as tractable as the cheese microbial communities are, we're still missing a lot of traditional tools to study them.
 We might be able to convincingly show that there's an interaction between two species, but showing what the interaction is is a bit trickier.
-So I'm taking a genomic approach - using computational analysis to sift through all the genes of our bacteria to see if I can identify patterns that tell me something about what the bacteria think are important.
+So I took a genomic approach - using computational analysis to sift through all the genes of our bacteria to see if I could identify patterns that tell me something about what the bacteria think are important.

-And I've found a bunch!
+And I found a bunch!
 A lot of them seem to be involved in acquiring nutrients, particularly iron.
-We recently submitted a manuscript to eLife, a preprint is available here.
+Our paper detailing this work was published in eLife in June of 2017, and can be found here.

 Kagan Lab, 2009-2014